oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 	* `object` - Name of the diagnostic collected and uploaded to object storage
 	* `time_diagnostic_end` - The time until which the diagnostic collection should collect the logs.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
 	* `time_diagnostic_start` - The time from which the diagnostic collection should collect the logs.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
+* `deployment_role` - The type of the deployment role.
 * `deployment_type` - The type of deployment, which can be any one of the Allowed values.
 NOTE: Use of the value 'OGG' is maintained for backward compatibility purposes.
 Its use is discouraged in favor of 'DATABASE_ORACLE'.
+* `deployment_type` - The type of deployment, which can be any one of the Allowed values.
+NOTE: Use of the value 'OGG' is maintained for backward compatibility purposes.
+Its use is discouraged in favor of 'DATABASE_ORACLE'.
 * `deployment_url` - The URL of a resource.
 * `description` - Metadata about this specific object.
 * `display_name` - An object's Display Name.
 * `environment_type` - Specifies whether the deployment is used in a production or development/testing environment.
+* `fault_domain` - The fault domain of a placement.
 * `fqdn` - A three-label Fully Qualified Domain Name (FQDN) for a resource.
 * `freeform_tags` - A simple key-value pair that is applied without any predefined name, type, or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the deployment being referenced.